 Planning and Building Standards

-The planning and development function is subdivided into 3 teams: Building Standards, Planning Applications and Local Plan
+Planning and development is divided into 3 teams: Building Standards, Planning Applications and Local Development Plan.

 The planning system is used to plan the future pattern of development and use of land across Scotland.
 It is about where development should happen, where it should not and how it interacts with its surroundings.
 This requires a balance of both promoting and facilitating development whilst at the same time protecting and enhancing the natural and built environment.